enkidevs/curriculum/Git/Essentials/git-erminology.md

 * Commit

 %exp
-The action of downloading the code from a Git repository is called `cloning`.
+The action of downloading the code from a git repository is called `cloning`.
 %